JSNinjas/Sen-JavaScript-Bilmiyorsun/up & going/ch2.md

 # You Don't Know JS: Up & Going
 # Bölüm 2: JavaScript'e Giriş

-In the previous chapter, I introduced the basic building blocks of programming, such as variables, loops, conditionals, and functions.
+ the previous chapter, I introduced the basic building blocks of programming, such as variables, loops, conditionals, and functions.
 Of course, all the code shown has been in JavaScript.
 But in this chapter, we want to focus specifically on things you need to know about JavaScript to get up and going as a JS developer.

+Bir önceki bölümde, Sizlere bazı değişkenler, döngüler, Koşullamalar ve fonksiyonlar gibi programlamanın temel yapı taşlarını tanıttı.
+Tabii ki, gösterilen tüm kodu JavaScript olmuştur.
+Fakat bu bölümde, odaklanmak istediğimiz bir JavaScript bilmenizle beraber artık JS developer olmaya başlayabileceğiniz.

 We will introduce quite a few concepts in this chapter that will not be fully explored until subsequent *YDKJS* books.
 You can think of this chapter as an overview of the topics covered in detail throughout the rest of this series.